Improving Addiction Recovery

 Helping people join a recovery group with a “meeting buddy”

-COVID-19 hit the US, shutting down meetings
+COVID-19 shut down meetings

 Idea 2